Student writing on chalkboard

 • Teacher recommendation

-• International applicants must send an official TOEFL iBT score report.
+• International applicants must send an official TOEFL iBT or IELTS Academic score report.

 Questions about applying?
 Visit our Frequently Asked Questions web page.